Skip to content

 Undertaking a PhD

 Nottingham Trent University offers opportunities to study for a PhD by research in all its academic schools.
 Supervision is available by full-time or part-time study, and can sometimes be provided by distance learning.
-For PhD supervision enquiries, please contact the research leads named above.

 Supporting your studies

-Carrying out research for a PhD or ProfD requires different skills from undergraduate or taught postgraduate study.
+Carrying out research for a PhD requires different skills from undergraduate or taught postgraduate study.
 You will mostly work on your own research project, but we also emphasise the importance of regular meetings with your supervisory team.

 The team consists of a director of studies (who will usually have expertise in your subject area) and at least one other supervisor selected for their complementary expertise such as relevant research methods.